emgarvey0228/06-Juicy-Breakout/README.md

 - Changed the size of the paddle to increase difficulty
 - Added a texture/ background image into the Win Scene
 - Added music in the Win Scene
+- Added another button option in the Win Scene
 - Created an "End Scene" after the user chooses not to play again